 This one is optional—if you're cooking eggs for a crowd, don't stress.
 Poached eggs can be held in an ice bath for up to an hour.
 When it's time to serve, put them back in the hot water until they warm up (about 45 seconds) and serve.

 Poached eggs are one of the most versatile ways to cook eggs.
 They make almost any dish a little fancier, and they're an easy, healthy way to start the day.
 Now that you're a poached egg expert, try our

-Curried Poached Egg recipe, add some oomph to a salad with our Wild Mushroom and Poached Egg Salad or try a new take on a classic with our Eggs Benedict with Cheddar Sauce.
+Freekeh Power Bowl with Dill Pesto recipe, add some oomph to a salad with our Wild Mushroom and Poached Egg Salad or try a new take on a classic with our Cajun Eggs Benedict.